 6.1.2 Icon and Device Name

 Select an icon and/or enter a name in the Device Name field for a connected device.
+Click to enable ( ) Internet Blocking (or Active) for a connected WiFi client.
 Click Save to save your changes.